 The Counseling Department at Our Lady of Mercy School for Young Women strives to provide every student with the support she needs throughout her tenure.
 Our team of dedicated counselors work to promote mental and physical health as well as overall emotional wellness by creating a safe and accepting environment where students receive compassionate and individualized guidance.
 Through collaboration with Mercy’s faculty and staff, our counselors aid students with academic support, course selection, career exploration, college applications, and post-secondary options.

-With more than 50 years of combined experience, Mercy’s team of four full-time counselors and coordinator invest time and care into the lives of Mercy students to provide them with the support and guidance they need.
+With more than 50 years of combined experience, Mercy’s team of four full-time counselors and coordinators invest time and care into the lives of Mercy students to provide them with the support and guidance they need.
 We are professionally trained in several areas of expertise to help students face the many challenges that accompany adolescence.
 The student population is divided among the counselors, allowing us to establish and foster meaningful relationships with each student and her family throughout her entire Mercy experience.
 We devote every day to serving our students and parents and aim to be available whenever a need or simple curiosity arises.
 Please feel free to reach out to us with any questions, comments, or concerns and we will do our best to assist you.

 Dr. Edie Steele

 Lisa Costello, B.A.

 As part of our See Something, Say Something initiative, Mercy is adopting a Safe School Helpline to report health and safety concerns, threats of violence, and illegal activity that could harm students.

 The number, 1-800-4-1-VOICE x359, is monitored 24 hours a day, seven days a week.
 Reports may also be made by texting the word “tips” to 614-426-0240 or online at www.safeschoolhelpline.com.